ojsantana/yearbook/README.md

 ## Overview

-The Yearbook dataset consists of short video sequences of a few seconds in duration, recorded during four editions of a running event held in four different years.
+The Yearbook dataset consists of short video sequences of a few seconds in duration, acquired during four editions of a running event held in four different years.
 For each year, recordings were captured at three different locations along the race route.

 These video sequences show silhouettes of the individuals, represented in white over a black background.